 Below are resources, tools, and forms for current programming grant recipients of the United Arts Council of Raleigh and Wake County.
-Professional Development Grant (aka RAPG) recipients: manage your grant award here.
+Artist Support Grant recipients: manage your grant award here.

 The grantee shall acknowledge United Arts with the appropriate logo/credit line as appropriate.
 Refer to the Grant Contract for details.
-Two logos are available for download.
+See logos available for download.

 Advocacy and Fundraising Support

 Grantees shall actively support United Arts’ advocacy and fundraising efforts.
 Refer to Grant Contract for details.

 Grantees shall notify United Arts about known and/or anticipated major changes in administrative staff.
 Grantees are required to keep United Arts informed about grant-supported programs and activities.
 Recipients are required to submit a written request to make a material change in dates, scope of the funded activities or the budget (25% or more).
 The request to make a material change will be submitted to the Vice President for Education and Community Programs for approval and may also be reviewed by the Vice Chair for Grants.